In another post I shared with you four reasons why we should all start cold pitching. In this post, I want to show you how!

 As I mentioned, I love pitching.
 It’s weird, but since I like writing, it’s not that weird.
-I offer a free pitch review as a part of my course, because I think it’s such an important part of succeeding and/or getting noticed by clients.
+I offer pitch reviews as part of The #FullyBookedVA System because I think it’s such an important part of succeeding and/or getting noticed by clients.

-It’s also something I work on with my coaching clients.
+It’s also something I used to work on with my coaching clients.
 Here’s one Abby and I recently worked up that she’s sending out to prospects.

 I came across your website today and noticed you don’t have a blog.
 Did you know that blogging can introduce you to new prospects and increase the loyalty of your current clients?

 - Blogging can help grow your business exponentially

 - Small businesses with blogs generate 126% more leads than those that don’t have a blog